ondra-novak/mmbot/doc/broker_protocol.md

  - **(2)** - Command has been executed and returns a value
  - **(3)** - Command failed to execute, other value contains an error message

+## Timeouts

+There is a timeout to response, it can be set in config (broker_timeout) and default value is 10sec.

+If the broker needs more time, it can send an empty line, which resets the timer.

 ## Logging

 The broker process can use **stderr** to send log messages.
 This output is copied